thegeneschool/metagenomics/docs/qc.md

     cd ~/qc_data
     for pig in SRR9323808 SRR9323810 SRR9323811 SRR9323809
     do
-         zcat ${pig}*.fastq.gz | ~/metaphlan/metaphlan.py --input_type multifastq --bt2_ps very-sensitive \
+         zcat ${pig}*.fastq.gz | metaphlan --input_type fastq --bt2_ps \
-                --bowtie2db ~/metaphlan/bowtie2db/mpa --bowtie2out ${pig}.bt2out -o ${pig}.mph2
+            very-sensitive -bowtie2out ${pig}.bt2out -o ${pig}.mph3
     done
     ```

 !!! info "Unpacking the commands"
-    The above series of commands is another exampe of a Bash "for loop", where each iteration processes one of our metagenome samples.
+    The above series of commands is another example of a Bash "for loop", where each iteration processes one of our metagenome samples.
 As before, this is a convenient and less error-prone way to process many samples by avoiding the need to type out the commands for each sample.
 At each loop iteration, one of the sample names is placed into the loop variable `${pig}`, where it can get used in the command inside the loop.

-    Secondly, we decompress (`zcat`) and then feed each pig's sequencing data to `metaphlan` through a pipe (`|`)
+    Secondly, we decompress (`zcat`) and then feed each pig's sequencing data to `metaphlan` through a pipe (`|`).
+The pipe is necessary to have Metaphlan process the two paired read files together.

 Finally we can plot the taxonomic profile of the samples:

 !!! example "Plot the taxonomic profile of each sample"
     ```
-    ~/metaphlan/utils/merge_metaphlan_tables.py *.mph2 > pig_mph2.merged
+    merge_metaphlan_tables.py *.mph3 > pig_mph3.merged
+    awk  '/g__/ && !/s__/ {OFS="\t"; if ($3+$4+$5+$6 == 0) next;
+        match($1,/(g__.*)/,a); print a[1],$3,$4,$5,$6}' pig_mph3.merged > pig_mph3.hclust
-    ~/metaphlan/plotting_scripts/metaphlan_hclust_heatmap.py -c bbcry --top 25 --minv 0.1 -s log --in pig_mph2.merged --out mph2_heatmap.png
+    hclust2.py -c Reds --ftop 25 --minv 0.1 --log_scale -i pig_mph3.hclust \
+        --out mph3_heatmap.png
     ```
+!!! info "Unpacking the commands"
+    In the previous steps, we first merged metaphlan's results for each sample.
+Afterwards, we used the command-line text parser Awk to create a file suitable for use with the generalised hierarchical clustering package hclust2.
+Here, we returned a genus-rank profile, making sure to only report taxons which were seen in at least one sample.
+Lastly, hclust2 was used to create a red-shaded heatmap with log-scale intensities.

-Once that has completed successfully, a new file called `mph2_heatmap.png` will appear in the qc_data folder of our Jupyter file browser.
+Once that has completed successfully, a new file called `mph3_heatmap.png` will appear in the qc_data folder of our Jupyter file browser.
 We can double click it to view.

-There are other ways to visualize the data, and they are described in the graphlan section of the [metaphlan tutorial](https://bitbucket.org/nsegata/metaphlan/wiki/MetaPhlAn_Pipelines_Tutorial) page.
+There are other ways to visualize the data, and they are described in the Graphlan section of the [metaphlan wiki](https://github.com/biobakery/MetaPhlAn/wiki/MetaPhlAn-3.0) page.

 ### Taxonomic analysis with other tools